 Jennifer Key, winner of the 2012 Tampa Review Prize for Poetry, served as interim editor from 2010-12.
-Jessica Pitchford, former editor-in-chief of The Southeast Review, was named editor of Pembroke Magazine in August 2012.
+Jessica Pitchford, former editor-in-chief of The Southeast Review, held the post of editor of Pembroke Magazine from 2012 - 2017.

 Published at the University of North Carolina at Pembroke, Pembroke Magazine has been printed annually since its founding in 1969.
 It has grown from a student publication of forty-eight pages to a book-length publication international in scope, featuring poetry, fiction, nonfiction, interviews, and visual art from North Carolina, the United States, and beyond.